autonity/autonity-oracle/README.md

 # EUR-USD, JPY-USD, GBP-USD, AUD-USD, CAD-USD and SEK-USD from commercial data providers.
 There are 4 implemented forex
 # data plugins, each of them requires the end user to apply for their own service key from the selected data provider.
 # The selection of which forex data plugin(s) to use is for the end user to decide.
 The user can use any one of them,
 # or he/she can use multiple forex data plugins in the setup.
+We recommend using a highly qualified data service from
+# your data vendor.
+Avoid free or developer plans, as outdated data points will lead to penalties on your validator node's stake.
 #
 # The crypto data plugins are used to fetch market prices for the crypto currency pairs: ATN-USDC, NTN-USDC, NTN-ATN and
 # USDC-USD.
 USDC liquidity is bridged to the Autonity public testnet from the Polygon Amoy testnet via a bridge service.
 # Out-the-box plugins for collecting ATN-USDC and NTN-USDC market data are available for UniSwap V2 and AirSwap protocols.
 # NTN-ATN market price is derived from that market data, and USDC pricing is converted to USD.
-ATN-NTN, ATN-USD, and NTN-USD
+ATN-NTN, ATN-USD, and
-# prices are then submitted on-chain.
-To retrieve ATN and NTN prices, put the `crypto_uniswap` plugin plugin in your plugin directory.
+# NTN-USD prices are then submitted on-chain.
+To retrieve ATN and NTN prices, put the `crypto_uniswap` plugin in your plugin directory.
 # Oracle server can then discover and load them.
-Configuring the `crypto_uniswap` plugin does not
+Configuring the `crypto_uniswap` plugin does not require an API key,
-# require an API key, it is an open and free data source of a standard EVM RPC websocket service endpoint.
-The
+# it is an open and free data source of a standard EVM RPC websocket service endpoint.
+The end user can connect to specific
-# end user can connect to specific EVM RPC endpoint base on the blockchain which hosts the uniswap contract.
+# EVM RPC endpoint base on the blockchain which hosts the uniswap contract.

 # USDC-USD prices are required by the protocol to convert the ATN-USDC and NTN-USDC to ATN-USD and NTN-USD.
 This enables
 # the reporting of ATN and NTN prices in USD to the ASM.
 Three plugins are implemented to source the USDC-USD datapoint